canonical/kafka-k8s-operator/docs/reference/r-listeners.md

 charm endpoints.
 Each listener is characterized by a specific port, scope and protocol.

 In the following table we summarize the protocols, the port and the relation that each listener is bound to.
-Nota that based on whether a `certificates` relation is present, one of two mutually exclusive type of listener can be opened.
+Note that based on whether a `certificates` relation is present, one of two mutually exclusive type of listener can be opened.